telicent-oss/smart-caches-core/docs/data-security/index.md

 The `Authorizer` allows an application to make access decisions based on the labels for data.
-This is intended to be scoped to the lifetime of a single user request so an instance is created by calling the `SecurityPlugin.prepareAuthorizer(RequestContext)` method passing in the request context.
-When preparing an authorizer an implementation *MAY* wish to preemptively convert the provided `UserInfo` into user attributes in a form that works with its label evaluator.
+This is intended to be scoped to the lifetime of a single user request so an instance is created by calling the `DataSecurityPlugin.prepareAuthorizer(RequestContext)` method passing in the request context.
+When preparing an authorizer an implementation *MAY* wish to preemptively convert the provided `UserInfo` into [user attributes](#user-attributes) in a form that works with its label evaluator.

 Please see [Example Usage](#example-usage) for a practical usage example.
 As an implementation *MAY* see the same `SecurityLabels<?>` instance many times during the processing of a request it *MAY* want to consider [Caching Evaluation Results](#caching-for-performance) in order to speed up authorization.